ubccpsc/310/README.md

 The world runs on software and CPSC 310 is all about taking the skills and knowledge you learned in [CPSC 210](https://sites.google.com/site/ubccpsc210/) (Software Construction) and extending your abilities to design and build non-trivial software systems.
 The course will involve a significant challenging project that we will start working on in the first lecture and will continue to evolve until the last week of class; do not underestimate the engineering effort this project will require.

 The lecture time slot will be highly interactive and will involve working with your project partner (and sometimes teaming up with other groups as well).
 Only the first and last lecture slots of the course will be 'traditional' lectures.
-In our lecture time on Tuesdays we will use a flipped classroom to reenforce the materials from each week's readings and videos.
-During lecture time on Thursdays we will work to tie the lecture material more closely with the project.
+Tuesday lectures will be activity-driven to reenforce the materials from each week's readings and videos.
+Thursdays lectures will focus on tying the lecture material to the course project.
 One important implication of this is that all course material will be fully covered in the videos, readings, and project.
 You can base your Tuesday attendance on your own assessment of your mastery of the material for that week.
-For Thursdays you can decide the same based on how the project is progressing.
-Your attendance in lecture has no bearing on your participation grade, although your weekly reflection (which is submitted online) does.
+For Thursdays, your can decide if you need to come based on how the project is progressing.
+Your attendance in lecture has no bearing on your participation grade, as long as you submit your weekly reflection (which is submitted online).

-Each module will have reading materials posted online (rather than slides); most of the in-class material will be designed to support the readings, not replace them, and will not be available electronically.
-The readings will contain the core content we will discuss in class but will not contain the concrete hands-on activities, you will need to come to class to participate in the activities for them to be beneficial.

-We have chosen to take a reading-based approach for this class instead of a slide-based approach to enable more class time to be available for hands-on activities while still providing a comprehensive reference of the background materials for the course.
+Each module will have reading materials and videos posted online; no slides will be posted.
+In-class material will be designed to support the readings, not replace them, and will not be available electronically.
+We have chosen to take a reading-based approach for this course instead of a slide-based approach to enable more class time to be available for hands-on activities while still providing a comprehensive reference of the background materials for the course.

 Some of the topics we will cover in 310 this term include:

-* REST & Async Programming
-* Software Specifications
+* Software specifications
-* Agile Development
+* Agile development
-* Design (this is the primary course focus)
+* High and low-level design (this is the primary course focus)
+* Automated testing
 * Refactoring
 * Information Security
+* REST
+* Async development

 ## Course Goals

-Our primary goal with this course is to help you learn how to design and build non-trivial modern software systems from an abstract set of requirements.
+Our primary goal in this course is to help you learn how to design and build non-trivial modern software systems.
 This requires [deliberate practice](http://expertenough.com/1423/deliberate-practice) and experience.
 Being able to effectively build real systems depends upon flexibility in domain, abstraction, tools, languages, frameworks, and environments.
 To this end, the project has been tightly integrated with the course materials and will involve a significant development effort.

 The course project embodies an experiential learning environment: we have constrained several aspects to mimic the kinds of reasonable constraints you would likely encounter on a real team.
-As with real systems, requirements will seem clear at a high level, but will probably lack some important details.
+As with real systems, requirements will seem clear at a high level, but will provide broad latitude for how you implement them.
 Your choices of languages and frameworks have also been fixed.
 It is expected you will _not_ be familiar with these; being able to quickly learn and adapt to different toolsets is a fundamental skill in modern development.
 Finally, our use of [AutoTest](project/AutoTest.md) can be considered a form of acceptance testing, which is an industry norm used to validate that software performs as expected.

-While CPSC 310 will be a challenging course, we hope it will integrate many of the ideas and concepts from your prior courses and help you to learn how to apply them to engineering modern software systems.
+CPSC 310 will be a challenging course that we have designed to integrate many of the ideas and concepts from your prior courses in order to help you to learn how to apply them to engineering modern software systems.

 ## Video & Supplementary Material

 Videos and practice problems for all course materials will be available through the [edX Software Engineering](https://www.edx.org/course/software-engineering-introduction-ubcx-softeng1x) course.
-You do ***NOT*** need to pay for this, all course materials are available in the free (non-verified)  version of the course.
+You do ***NOT*** need to pay for this, all course materials are available in the free (non-verified) version of the course; these materials will be released on January 8.

 ## Contact